whitedarkgray/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8 - cwd: save dir contents to file
 9 - iacta: duplicate last line
 10- rm: remove all files with .js extension
+11- count dirs and sub dirs in cwd